dnvriend/akka-persistence-inmemory/documents/QueryConsumerArchitecture.md

  * delivering the messages to any subscribers of the stream.

 This design places the responsibility of consuming the log and making sure that messages are send to any waiting subscribers of the the log solely on the consumer API and decouples the producer from the consumer.
-The producer (here akka-persistence) must be changed because it does not have to take consumers into account.
+The producer (here pekko-persistence) must be changed because it does not have to take consumers into account.
 It has a single responsibility, batch writing messages to the log.